Bachelor’s Degree in Nursing (BSN)

-What to Look for in a School and Program
+What to look for in a school and program

 Some of the most important considerations in selecting an LPN-to-BSN are whether both the program and the institution meet your needs for scheduling, cost, and time to completion.
 Public and private colleges and universities, both for-profit and non-profit, typically offer LPN-to-BSN programs.

 In many states, you may also find bridge programs at community colleges.
 While most community colleges don’t offer degrees above the associate level, several states have authorized them to provide BSN programs to help alleviate the shortage of BSN-educated nurses.
-Accreditation also is crucial.

 Two key professional nursing organizations award accreditation to LPN-to-BSN programs.
 You can check for your school’s program accreditation in databases maintained by the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).

-Accreditation is awarded for institutions and programs.
+Accreditation is awarded to institutions and programs.
 Institutional accreditation is awarded by six regional agencies recognized by the U.S. Department of Education.
 You can verify an institution’s accreditation in a database maintained by the department.

 Employers recognize a degree from an accredited program as one that provides a quality education.

-Prerequisite and Admission Requirements
+Prerequisite and admission requirements